-3. Cladding plywood is resistant to impact, moisture, and temperature changes
+3. Plywood cladding is resistant to impact, moisture, and temperature changes

-As a wood-based product, ply is highly resistant against impacts.
+As a wood-based product, ply is highly resistant to impacts.
 The material can accommodate short-term overloads, even up to twice the amount of pressure of its original design load.